secmon-as-code/alertchain/README.md

 ### Action

 Actions, the basic units of operation, are primarily implemented within AlertChain using Go code.
-For example, there is an action called [github-issuer](docs/action/github-issuer.md) which creates an issue on GitHub.
-Users can define any number of actions in a configuration written in Jsonnet, each of which needs a unique ID.
-Basic settings, such as the username and API key required to execute the action, are defined within [the Jsonnet configuration](docs/config.md).
-Additionally, runtime adjustments, such as specifying labels when creating a GitHub issue, can be made within the policy itself.
+For example, there is an action called [chatgpt.comment_alert](pkg/action/chatgpt/README.md#chatgptcomment_alert) which creates an issue on GitHub.
+Users can define any number of actions in a configuration written in Rego, each of which needs a unique ID.

 ### Policy

-There are two main types of policies in AlertChain:
+There are two main types of policies in AlertChain, Alert Policy and Action Policy.

-1. Alert Policy: This policy evaluates the input structured data and determines whether the event should trigger an alert.
-Users can add any parameters as metadata during the evaluation process.
-The policy is invoked only once.
+1. **Alert Policy**: Responsible for determining whether the incoming event data from external sources should be treated as an alert or not.
+For example, when receiving notifications from external services, you may want to handle only alerts related to specific categories, or you may want to exclude events that meet certain conditions (such as specific users or hosts).
+The Alert Policy can be used to achieve these goals by excluding certain events or including only specific events as alerts.

-2. Action Policy: This policy decides how to respond if an event is determined to be an alert.
-The `action.main` policy is always invoked first to determine the initial action to be taken.
-Actions are specified by their unique ID defined in the Jsonnet configuration, and if the action accepts arguments, they can be specified by the policy.
-After an action is executed, the `action.<action ID>` policy is invoked, allowing users to specify further actions or end the process.
-Parameters can be added or overwritten for calling new actions, allowing for alert state maintenance and enabling conditional branching and repetition if necessary.
+2. **Action Policy**: Determines the appropriate response for detected alerts.
+For example, when an issue is detected on a cloud instance, the response may differ depending on the type of alert or the elements involved in the alert, such as stopping the instance, restricting the instance's communication, or notifying an administrator.
+You may also want to retrieve reputation information from external services and adjust the response accordingly.
+The Action Policy is responsible for defining and controlling these response procedures.

 Overall, AlertChain provides a flexible and powerful framework for handling structured event data and determining appropriate actions based on user-defined policies.

-## Installation
+## Usage

 To install AlertChain, run the following command: